The Ultimate List of Mystery Books for 2024

 This mystery has so much heart as you see Hannah bond with and try to protect her new stepdaughter, Bailey.
 I did not see the ending of this book coming, but absolutely adored it.
 This is one of the mystery books that will keep you turning the page.

-The murder sets the scene and then we get the story in flashbacks without knowing who is murdered until the end.
 I’ve become very picky about thrillers recently and this one is hands down my favorite of the year so far.
 It also made our Best of 2020 list!
-If locked room mysteries are your thing, this is perfect for you as well.

 For more books like these, check out the list of our favorite celebrity book club picks.